Jessica Soho: Career

+Public image and influence

+Jessica Soho is widely regarded as one of the most respected journalists in the Philippines.
+Her commitment to in-depth reporting and storytelling has earned her numerous accolades and a strong following among viewers.

+Soho's work has been credited with setting high standards in broadcast journalism, particularly through her long-running program, Kapuso Mo, Jessica Soho.
+In 2022, she was recognized as one of the most trusted TV news personalities in the country, reflecting her significant influence on public opinion.

+Beyond her reporting, Soho has become a cultural icon, often referenced in popular media and social discussions.
+Her interviews and features frequently trend on social media platforms, showcasing her ability to engage with a broad audience and address pressing societal issues.
+In 2023, she was honored as the Global Awardee for Journalism at the 13th The Outstanding Filipino Awards (TOFA) held in Los Angeles, California, recognizing her exceptional contribution to journalism.

 Controversies

-In May 2013, a controversy sparked involving Soho and comedian Vice Ganda, involving a joke directed at the anchor during the latter's concert held that May.
-Vice mentioned Soho, among several other personalities, in a stand-up skit involving celebrities starring in a pornographic film, adding that Soho would be gang raped if she were cast, as well as making several jokes ridiculing her weight.
+In May 2013, a controversy sparked involving Soho and comedian Vice Ganda, involving a joke directed at the anchor during the latter's concert held at the Smart Araneta Coliseum in Quezon City.
+Vice mentioned Soho, among several other personalities, in a stand-up skit involving celebrities starring in a hypothetical pornographic film, adding that Soho would be gang raped if she were cast, as well as making several jokes ridiculing her weight.
 Vice Ganda later issued a public apology during his regular appearances in It's Showtime, admitting to his wrongdoing and that he offended Soho and several others with his jokes.
 Soho later acknowledged Vice's apology but she denied any intent to close any further discussion with the comedian.

 In June 2021, Nas Daily announced that Soho, among other known Filipino personalities, which include Miss Universe 2018 Catriona Gray, fashion designer Michael Cinco, and food vlogger Erwan Heussaff would teach courses through his Nas Academy.
 However, following the Whang-od controversy, Jessica Soho has made a statement that she would no longer pursue the Jessica Soho course in Nas Academy.

-In January 2022, Soho was accused of being "biased" against Bongbong Marcos, a presidential candidate in the 2022 Philippine presidential election, by his spokesman Victor Rodriguez after declining to participate in The Jessica Soho Presidential Interviews on GMA Network.
+In January 2022, Soho was accused of being "biased" against Bongbong Marcos, a presidential candidate in the 2022 Philippine presidential election, by his spokesman Vic Rodriguez after declining to participate in The Jessica Soho Presidential Interviews on GMA Network.
 GMA responded to Rodriguez's claim on Marcos' absence, saying "Throughout her career, Ms. Soho has consistently been named the most trusted media personality in the Philippines by both local and foreign organizations, a testament to her embodiment of the GMA News and Public Affairs ethos: 'Walang Kinikilingan, Walang Pinoprotektahan, Serbisyong Totoo Lamang'".